 - More clarity on "What Unions Do" (by Canadian Labour)

 - The Ontario Ministry of Labour, Training, and Skills Development Website - this ministry governs relationships between employees, employers, and unions.

 - Information on How to Form a Union by CUPW, or How to start a Union article by Vox]

-- You can reference Employee Standards Act to help determine your employee status
+- Reference Employee Standards Act or check out Employee vs Contractor to help determine your employee status